meren/bin-sequences-by-first-50/README.md

+In this small repository there are two scripts:

+* `bin_based_on_first_50.py`
+* `screen_bins_for_complexity.py`

+## bin_based_on_first_50.py

-This little tool takes a `FASTA file path` as an argument and creates bins of reads, in respect to the first 50 nucleotides of them, that makes it possible to answer some quesitons such as _'what is the number of sequences that have the same first 50 nucleotides'_.
-If the file contains shotgun metagenomic reads, the mean number of reads that share the _same_ first 50 nucleotides in each bin would expected to be very small.
+`bin_based_on_first_50.py` takes a FASTA file path as an argument and creates bins of reads, in respect to the first 50 nucleotides of them, which makes it possible to answer the question _'what is the number of sequences that have the same first 50 nucleotides'_.

+If the FASTA file contains shotgun metagenomic reads, the mean number of reads that share the _same_ first 50 nucleotides in each bin would expected to be very small.
+If you have large bins, it might indicate adapter contamination or other problems.

 After obtaining files in this directory, it could be run as follows: